 (1) In this regulation —

-“local law as to conduct” means a local law relating to conduct of people at council or committee meetings.
+local law as to conduct means a local law relating to conduct of people at council or committee meetings.

 (2) The contravention of a local law as to conduct is a minor breach for the purposes of section 5.105(1)(b) of the Act.